Idriz4work/CS50W/README.md

 # CS50W

 CS50W is a web development course from Harvard University.
+I learned all the fundamental things for fullstack web development.
 Here's a brief overview of the weeks:

 ## Week 1: HTML, CSS:
 Basics of web development, HTML for content, CSS for styling.